Renata Grossi is an interdisciplinary legal scholar with an interest in the area of law and emotion, and in particular law and love.

 Grossi, R 2014, ''Book Review Eva Illouz, Why Love Hurts: A Sociological Explanation'', Journal of Sociology.

-Grossi, R 2012, 'The meaning of love in the debate for legal recognition of same-sex marriage in Australia', International Journal of Law in Context, vol. 8, no. 4, pp. 487-505.View/Download from: UTS OPUS or Publisher's site
+Grossi, R 2012, 'The meaning of love in the debate for legal recognition of same-sex marriage in Australia', International Journal of Law in Context, vol. 8, no. 4, pp. 487-505.View/Download from: Publisher's site

 Love is ever-present in the debate for the legal recognition of same-sex marriage.
 Its importance, however, is often underestimated.
 I will show in this article that much can be gained by viewing this issue through the analytical lens of romantic love.
 This analysis will show that romantic love is a contested idea.
 On the one hand it claims to embody a radical and permissive ideology that is capable of penetrating established social and cultural divides.
 On the other hand, however, love has been accused of replicating patriarchy, and of being ideologically heteronormative.
 As such, love is not necessarily the answer needed to win the legal argument for same-sex marriage – not unless we begin a process of redefining love for our times.
 They say that the world was built for two Only worth living if somebody is loving you. © 2012, Cambridge University Press.
 All rights reserved.